cythc/DenoiseTTS-framelevel.github.io/index.md

 </tbody>
 </table>

-<h3> Here we present the synthesized audios from different models using noisy and clean Zs.</h3>
+<h3> Here we present the synthesized audios from different models using noisy and clean audios to extract Zs.</h3>

 <h3> Using three reference audios </h3>